blane07/resume/resume.md

 - M.S.
 Aerospace Engineering | University of Illinois Champaign-Urbana | 2012
 - B.S.
 Aerospace Engineering | Illinois Institute of Technology	| 2011

+_Resume written in markdown and then converted to pdf using pandoc_